Defect of projective hypersurfaces with isolated singularities: Introduction

 The last assertion about $\dim H^n(\Ff)_1$ in Theorem~\ref{T1} would be well known to specialists although it might be forgotten to mention explicitly in the literature, see for instance \cite{Di}.
-The proofs of Corollaries~\ref{C1} and \ref{C2} easily follow from Theorem~\ref{T1} using the exact sequences \eqref{2} and \eqref{4} together with the invariance of $\dim\Gr_F^p$ under the passage to the limit mixed Hodge structure.
+The proofs of Corollaries~\ref{C1} and \ref{C2} easily follow from Theorem~\ref{T1} using the exact sequences \eqref{2} and \eqref{4} together with the {\it Grothendieck group\one} of mixed Hodge structures and also the {\it invariance\one} of $\dim\Gr_F^p$ under the passage to the limit mixed Hodge structure.
 (The last invariance follows from the assertion that the Hodge filtration can be extended to a filtration of the Deligne extension whose graded quotients are locally free even after a unipotent base change.)
-Note that $\msum_j\,(-1)^j\dim K^j\eq0$ for a bounded acyclic complex $K^{\ssb}$.
-Recall also that $X$ has an rational singularity at $x\ins\Sing\,X$ if and only if the minimal spectral number at $x$ is strictly bigger than 1 (see \cite{brat}), and we have the symmetry of spectral numbers at $x$ whose center is 2 in the case $n\eq3$.
+Note that $\Gr_F^2(^NV_1(1))_{\C}\eq\Gr_F^2({\rm Coker}\,\iota^{n-1})_{\C}\eq0$ in Corollary~\ref{C2}, and the equality obtained by applying $\Gr_F^1$ instead of $\Gr_F^2$ is equivalent to \eqref{7} employing self-duality of mixed Hodge structures $\IH^3(X)$, $H^3(\X_c)$, and $V_{\ne1}$ (for instance $\DD V_{\ne1}\cong V_{\ne1}(3)$, but $\DD V_1\cong V_1(4)$), where $V_{\ne1}$ denotes the {\it non-unipotent monodromy part\one} of $V$.
+Recall also that $X$ has a rational singularity at $x\ins\Sing\,X$ if and only if the minimal spectral number at $x$ is strictly bigger than 1 (see \cite{exp}), and we have the symmetry of spectral numbers at $x$ whose center is 2 in the case $n\eq3$.
 By Theorem~\ref{T1} and the exact sequence \eqref{2} we have for $p\ins\Z$ (for instance $p\eq2$ when $n\eq3$) the inequality